landv/gambas/README.md

 The following example you find also in [this simple Gambas project](unittesthelloworld-0.0.1.tar.gz).

-### Example Test Class
+### Example TestContainer

-You should create a exported class with a name starting with "_GuTest", for example "_GuTestHelloWorld", it contains one or more public testmethod(s):
+You should create a class with a name starting with "_GuTest", for example "_GuTestHelloWorld", it contains one or more public testmethod(s).
+It has to inherit from ATestContainer.
+It is the TestContainer:

 ----

-    'Class _GuTestHelloWorld
+    ' Gambas class file
-    'Test HelloWorld
+    ''' TestContainer _GuTestHelloWorld

     Export
     Inherits ATestContainer

     Public Sub TestHelloWorld()

         Me.Result.AssertEqualsString("Hello World", Hello.World(), "Strings should be equal")